JordanSpencerWu/old-website/_posts/book/2017/2017-02-26-the-tipping-point.md

 ##### Conclusion

 The paradox of the epidemic: that in order to create one contagious movement, you often have to create many small movements first.

+Translation: What Mavens and Connectors and Salesmen do to an idea in order to make it contagious is to alter it in such a way that extraneous details are dropped and others are exaggerated so that the message itself comes to acquire a deeper meaning.

+That our environment plays as big, if not bigger, a role as heredity in shaping personality and intelligence.

+That the environmental influence that helps children become who they are, that shapes their character and personality, is their peer group.

+That people can radically transform their behavior or beliefs in the face of the right kind of impetus.
+We are actually powerfully influenced by our surroundings, our immediate context, and the personalities of those around us.